The Emergence of Chunking Structures with Hierarchical RNN: Experiments

 We finetuned the HRNN model with several downstream text generation tasks, whose datasets are introduced as follows. \begin{itemize} \item Gigaword~\citep{rush-etal-2015-neural}: A widely used article--headline dataset for text summarization with about 3.8M training, 20K validation, and 2K test samples.
 We randomly picked 2K samples (same size as the test set) for more efficient validation. \item MNLI-Gen: MNLI~\citep{williams-etal-2018-broad} is a massive dataset for the natural language inference task.
 We used the entailment subset, generating the entailed hypothesis based on the premise.
 Since the test set of MNLI is private, we adopted the matched section of the original validation set as our test set, while the mismatched section served as our validation set.
 The resulting entailment generation dataset contains 131K training, 3.5K validation, and another 3.5K test samples. \item WMT-14~\citep{bojar-etal-2014-findings}: A multilingual dataset used for machine translation.
-We used the English-to-German subset, having nearly 4.5M training, 3K validation, and 2.7K test samples. \end{itemize} Table~\ref{tab: dataset and implementation} shows the statistics of the datasets we have introduced.
-In addition to the general chunking performance on the CoNLL-2000 corpus, we are interested in in-domain chunking performance after finetuning with a downstream task, whose test set, unfortunately, does not have human annotation of chunking labels.
-Therefore, we resorted to NLTK~\citep{bird-loper-2004-nltk}, which has an off-the-shelf chunker that achieves high performance.
-We used NLTK to chunk the source sentences of the downstream datasets, and the NLTK's outputs (also with the BI schema) served as the in-domain chunking labels.
+We used the English-to-German subset, having nearly 4.5M training, 3K validation, and 2.7K test samples. \end{itemize} In addition to the general chunking performance on the CoNLL-2000 and English Web Treebank corpora, we are interested in in-domain chunking performance after finetuning with a downstream task, whose test set, unfortunately, does not have human annotation of chunking labels.
+Therefore, we also used NLTK~\citep{bird-loper-2004-nltk} to produce pseudo-groundtruth labels for the source sentences of the downstream datasets.

 Regarding the evaluation metrics, we adopted the standard phrase F1 score and tagging accuracy.
 In our implementation, they are realized by the CoNLL-2000 evaluation script~\citep{sang2000introduction}.